synchronal/exceed/README.md

 # Exceed

-`Exceed` is a high-level stream-oriented library for generating Excel files.
-Useful when generating spreadsheets from data sets large enough that they may exceed available memory—or at least the available memory that one might want to dedicate to building spreadsheets.
+`Exceed` is a high-level stream-oriented library for generating Excel files, useful when generating spreadsheets from data sets large enough that they may exceed available memory—or the available memory that one wants to dedicate to building spreadsheets.

 ## Installation